-3. Dairy Wastes Treatment Technologies
+Dairy Wastes Treatment Technologies

 The prevalent disposal approaches in several countries are landfilling and incineration (Assamoi and Lawryshyn, 2012).
 These techniques, despite their widespread use, are inherently unsustainable.
 The main issues with these techniques are their negative impact on the environment and resource conservation.
 The increased waste generation occasioned by the rapid population growth has rendered these traditional approaches unsatisfactory.
 Waste valorization has helped achieve a circular economy and environmental sustainability (Audu et al., 2020).
 Waste valorization technologies can be categorized into thermochemical and biological processes.
 Both technologies can be integrated to achieve maximum performance (Parashar et al., 2016).
 These valorization technologies are also useful in converting dairy wastes to value-added products.
-The by-products of dairy waste valorization are presented in Section 4.
+The by-products of dairy waste valorization are presented in the section titled 'Processes and Mechanisms of Converting Dairy Waste into Value-added Products by Microbes'.